SystemCo/pizza_delivery_simulator/readme.md

     * Due by:      Monday 03/17/25
     * Status:      Complete

+* Force application into fullscreen
+    * Assigned on: Friday 03/10/25
+    * Assigned by: David
+    * Due by:      Monday 03/17/25
+    * Status:      Complete

 ### Fenoon
 * Add pause functionality when <esc> keyboaord key is pressed
     * Assigned on: Monday 03/03/25